abdo1819/schudle-managment/README.md

-# CSV to Word Schedule Converter
+# CSV/Excel to Word Schedule Converter

-A Python application that converts CSV schedule data to a formatted Word document table, specifically designed for academic timetables with Arabic text support.
+A Python application that converts CSV or Excel schedule data to a formatted Word document table, specifically designed for academic timetables with Arabic text support. **Now supports multi-level schedules with separate tables for each specialty-level combination, each on its own page with professional headers and footers.**

 ## Features

-- **CSV to JSON Conversion**: Converts CSV data to structured JSON format
+- **CSV/Excel to JSON Conversion**: Converts CSV or Excel data to structured JSON format
+- **Multi-Level Support**: Generates separate tables for each specialty-level combination
+- **Professional Page Layout**: Each table on a separate page with headers and footers
+- **University Identity**: Page headers with university and department information
+- **Auto-Generation Footer**: Page footers with timestamp and system information
+- **Excel Support**: Reads from Excel files with 'table_full' sheet
 - **Word Document Generation**: Creates formatted Word documents with tables
 - **Arabic Text Support**: Full support for Arabic text and right-to-left alignment
 - **Type Safety**: Comprehensive type hints and Pydantic models